TalkingQuickly/talkingquickly.github.io/deploying_rails/index.md

 <https://leanpub.com/deploying_rails_applications>

-Until the end of April it's available to attendees of Railsconf 2014 at a discount using this link:
+Until the end of May it's available to attendees of Railsconf 2014 at a discount using this link:

 <http://leanpub.com/deploying_rails_applications/c/railsconf>